 Additional information: WiFi and audio facilities.
 Seating can be arranged in a number of ways.

-Accessibility: Full wheelchair access
+Accessibility: Full wheelchair access.

 Toiliets: Yes, including an accessible toilet